hstreamdb/docs-next/docs/platform/write-in-platform.md

-# Write Records to Streams in HStream Platform
+# Write Records to Streams

 After creating a stream, you can write records to it according to the needs of your application.
 This page describes how to write and get records in HStream Platform.